potassco/clorm/README.rst

         event=Event.Field()
 	level=IntegerField()

+    l1=Log(event=Event(date=datetime.date(2019,4,5),name="goto shops"),level=0)

 .. code-block:: prolog

+    % Corresponding ASP code
-    log(event("20190405", "goto shops"), 0).
+    log(event("2019-04-05", "goto shops"), 0).

-* Field definitions can be specified as part of a function signature to perform automatic type conversion for writing Python functions that can be called from an ASP program using the @-syntax.
+* Field definitions can be decorated with a data conversion signature to perform automatic type conversion for writing Python functions that can be called from an ASP program using the @-syntax.

-  Here function ``add`` is decorated with an automatic data conversion signature that accepts two input integers and expects an output integer.
+  For example a function ``add`` can be decorated with an automatic data conversion signature that accepts two input integers and expects an output integer.

 .. code-block:: python